Memoir 1

 In Sioux society a puritanical moral code and pressure for conformity to social values are channeled into character development by ridicule and shaming.
 When, for example, the tensions of this process become intolerable, the heyok'a is an incarnation of relief.
 His presence is a counterbalance to conformity.
 He is simultaneously useful and dangerous, his origins are mysterious, and his functions are enigmatic.
 He is a Trickster.
 Becoming heyok'a is involuntary and unavoidable.
 Traditionally, dream or vision quest images demand it.

+I naturally did things backward and looked at things from both sides now.
+I was soon to embark on my own vision quest or trial by fire.
 I had come Full Circle on the Medicine Wheel.
 Like healing, self-actualization is a nonlinear process that mobilizes natural forces such as the placebo effect, self talk and our primordial self-image, not our persona or social mask, which is superficial.

 All healing processes involve passing through each of the four directions of the wheel, and each direction represents a principle, with its guide and totem, that applies to life in general, as well as healing.
 Each of the four directions also represents a cardinal compass point.
 The East is the keen-sighted eagle or seeing the nature of the problem.
 The South is the snake who outgrows and sheds his brittle skin in a mini-death of "letting go".
 The West is the bear or wolf, symbolizing the unbound self, creatively emerging from chaos.
 The North is the wise owl, the renewed sense of self.